MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/globalmacromodules.md

 ![Create global macro module](/images/tutorials/basicmechanics/GUI_04.png "Create global macro module")

 ### Use the Project Wizard to create global macro modules
 Instead of converting a local macro module into a global macro module, you can also use the *Project Wizard* to create new macro modules.
 Open the Project Wizard via {{< menuitem "File" "Run Project Wizard ..." >}}.
-Then, select {{< menuitem "Modules (Scripting)" "Macro Module" >}} and *Run Wizard*.
+Then, select {{< menuitem "Modules (Scripting)" "Macro module" >}} and *Run Wizard*.

 ### Define module properties